dianakutca/eks-cluster/0.account_setup/README.md

 ```
 ----
 ### Step4
-Check script login.sh and choose option if you need download kubectl on MAC or LINUX or add commands for your OS
+Check script scripts/login.sh and choose option if you need download kubectl on MAC or LINUX or add commands for your OS (by default its set for Linux)

 ---